 The vibe at Disney is upbeat and exciting, but at the same time, relaxed and family-oriented.
 You’ll always have something new to see and do at Disney World, and there’s something for everyone here.

 * See our Best Magic Kingdom Rides, Best Epcot Rides, Best Animal Kingdom Rides, and Best Hollywood Studios Rides for suggestions.

 Universal Orlando Vibe

-Like Disney, the Universal brand owns its own array of franchises and characters.
-And fun is everpresent at Universal Orlando Resort too.
+Like Disney, the Universal brand owns an array of franchises and characters.
+And fun is ever-present at Universal Orlando Resort too.
 But it’s a different sort of fun than at Walt Disney World.

 Where Disney has that sweet and innocent undertone, Universal’s vibe is all about attitude.
 It’s brash and in-your-face.
 There are frightful rides and experiences at every corner, and many of the attractions are meant to feel dangerous and out-of-control.
 Plus, Universal’s CityWalk complex is full of energy and enjoyment.